Classical boundary field theory of Jacobi sigma models by Poissonization: Introduction

 In this paper, we are going to apply the poissonization technique to obtain the classical field theory on the boundary $\partial \Sigma $ of the base space $\Sigma = S^{1} \times [0, L]$ of a Jacobi sigma model with the target space $M$.
 The interest in this type of field theories is on their interpretation as holographic dual fields to the Jacobi sigma models upon quantization.
 By extension, we call the poissonization of the Jacobi sigma model $z : \Sigma \to M$ a Poisson sigma model $z: \Sigma \to M_{+}$, where $M_{+} = \mathbb{R} \times M$.
+In local coordinates, the fields of the Poisson sigma model are $z^{I} = (z^{0}, z^{i} )$ with $z^{i}$ denoting the fields of the Jacobi sigma model, $i = 1, 2, \ldots , \text{dim} (M)$ and $M$ being a Jacobi manifold.
 The Jacobi structure on a differentiable manifold was introduced by Lichnerowicz in \cite{Lichnerowicz:1978} as a generalization of the Poisson manifold and a local realization of the Kirillov algebras \cite{Kirillov:1976} (see also \cite{Crainic:2007}).
 In general, the poissonization procedure refers to the embedding of a Jacobi manifold into a higher dimensional Poisson manifold.
-Here, we are going to use this embedding to derive the boundary field theory of the lower dimensional Jacobi sigma model.
+Here, we are going to use this embedding to derive a lower dimensional field theory from the classical field theory of the Poisson sigma model associated to the Jacobi sigma model.
 The field theory on $\partial \Sigma$ for the Poisson sigma model with $\Sigma = S^{1} \times [0, L]$ was discussed previously in \cite{Schaller:1994es,Vassilevich:2013ai}.
 The same problem on the disk was addressed in \cite{Cattaneo:1999fm}.
-The Poisson sigma models were firstly proposed in \cite{Ikeda:1993fh} as a non-linear generalization of the gauge field theories and in \cite{Schaller:1994es} as a generalization of the coupled Yang-Mills with gravity in two dimensions, respectively.
-Most of the concepts and techniques on Poisson sigma models can be found in the pedagogical introductions \cite{Cattaneo:2010re,Ikeda:2012pv}.